Consultation Hub

 Open Consultations

-We want our streets to have more safe space for everyone to walk and cycle, for children to get to and from school safely and healthily, for businesses to be able to flourish, to reduce carbon emissions from vehicles and for you to be breathing cleaner air.
-We want our streets to provide a...
+We want our streets to be safe spaces for you to walk and cycle for everyday trips, for businesses to be able to flourish, to reduce carbon emissions from road transport and for you to be breathing cleaner air.
+We also want to ensure that when we invest in our streets it provides a lasting legacy...

 • Camden Climate Fund: Community Energy Grant